Compiled by Pirah Aijaz

 Why did you choose entrepreneurship?

-What challenges did you face during the beginning of your entrepreneurship?
+What challenges did you face at the beginning of your entrepreneurship?

 Also, when I started my clothing brand 10 years back, I started big, that made me realize, that when you are starting off, it is better to start small and then move towards growth/expansion, once you have started generating income.
 First off, the focus should be on sustainability.